autogluon/autogluon/docs/tutorials/course/core.md

 #### Searchable Space in Customized Function :func:`autogluon.obj`

-We can also insert searchable space in a customized function:
+We can also insert a searchable space in a customized function:

 ```{.python .input}
 @ag.func(